 After marriage, Ida and Joseph apparently settled in Riverton Township of Fremont County, for their son Walter was born there in 1883.
 However, by the time their daughter Edna came along, in 1884, they had moved to the town of Creston, Union County, Iowa.
 All the rest of their children were born there and their two youngest died in infancy there.
 Altogether, they had seven children:

 The 1900 census shows Ida and Joseph still in Creston along with their five surviving children.
-By 1905, however, the family had moved 45 miles west to the town of Red Oak in Montgomery County, Iowa.
+Early in 1902, however, the family moved 45 miles west to the town of Red Oak in Montgomery County, Iowa.
 They are shown there by both the 1905 Iowa State census and the 1910 Federal Census.
 As of 1910, the only children remaining in the family home were Joseph Roy and Olive.

-Ida remained in Council Bluffs for a while after Joseph’s death (as shown by the 1918 city directory).
-However, on 24 January 1920, she married (2) William Bennett Hunter at Red Oak.
+After Joseph's death, Ida remained in Council Bluffs long enough to settle his affairs, then she returned to Red Oak early in 1918.
+Two years later, 24 January 1920, she married (2) William Bennett Hunter in Red Oak.
 He was a local carpenter/miller who had been born 28 February 1855 at Meadville, Crawford County, Pennsylvania, the son of William Tremble Hunter and Nancy Catherine (Lantz) Hunter.
 He had previously been married to Chessie Jane Atkins and had had two children with her.
 Chessie had passed away 14 December 1916 at Red Oak.